RobertoCastelli/diary/src/posts/001/001-post.md

 ---
 title: "Diary of an impostor"
 data: 05/08/2019
+intro: "Impostor syndrome is a psychological pattern in which an individual doubts their accomplishments despite external evidence of their competence"
 ---

 ## 001 - Diary of an impostor

-_"Impostor syndrome is a psychological pattern in which an individual doubts their accomplishments despite external evidence of their competence"_

 ![dune](../001/dune.jpg)